ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 3. **Familiarity with [Jenkins Pipeline](https://blog.ippon.tech/continuous-delivery-with-jenkins-pipeline/)**

 ## Goal 1
-Now, we will setup a **Freestyle project** `seedJob` in Jenkins.
+Now that the prerequisites are out of the way, the first thing we are going to do is set up a **Freestyle project** `seedJob` in Jenkins.
 This job will be used to generate all other jobs you want to create within Jenkins.

 ### Install the `Job DSL` plugin
+Navigate back to your browser at `http://localhost:8080/` and login to Jenkins with the credials you set up or the default admin ones provided to you during the initial setup.
 We need to configure Jenkins to use the Jenkins Job DSL API.
 This provides us the functionality to configure how we want our new jobs built

   1. Navigate to `Jenkins Home` > `Manage Jenkins` > `Manage Plugins` > `Available` tab > Search for `Job DSL` and install

 ### Creating the Freestyle Project `seedJob`
-Navigate back to your browser at `http://localhost:8080/` and login to Jenkins with the credials you set up or the default admin ones provided to you during the initial setup
+We will set up our `seedJob` or `job that creates jobs`.
+This creation is done the same way any other job is created.

   1. On the left hand side of the page, select `New Item`
-  2. In the text box for `Enter a item name`, enter `seedJob` > select the `Freestyle project` > select `OK`
+  2. In the text box for `Enter an item name`, enter `seedJob` > select the `Freestyle project` > select `OK`
   ![jenkins freestyle project](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-1.1.png)

-### Configuring the `seedJob` to use `dsl/seed.groovy` stored in github
+### Configuring the `seedJob` to use `dsl/seed.groovy` we will store in github
-Now that we have configured Jenkins to us the Jenkins Job DSL API, we can configure `seedJob` to use groovy script(s) (`seed.groovy`) that we will store in our `microservice-pipelines` repository to create new jobs.
+Now that we have configured Jenkins to us the Jenkins Job DSL API, we can configure `seedJob` to use groovy script (`seed.groovy`) that we will store in our `microservice-pipelines` repository.
  * **Note:** This is not a requirement.
 Directly inside of the `seedJob`, you could add a groovy script to do the same thing we are doing in our `microservice-pipelines`

-Since we will be using our `microservice-pipelines`, we will need to add some additional configuration to this job to get this working.
+Since we will be using our `microservice-pipelines` repository, we will need to add some additional configuration to the `seedJob` to get this working.

    1. Navigate to `Jenkins Home` > select `seedJob` > select `Configure`
    2. Scroll to the `Build` section > select `Add Build step` > Select `Process Job DSLs`